The Importance of Hospitality

 Resilience working group, led by Kate Nicholls

-High Streets working group, leadership to be confirmed
+High Streets working group, led by Sarah Warby

 Sustainability Committee led by Tim Doubleday, including its sub groups: The Net Zero Carbon Forum and the Biodiversity sub-group